Waterfall Model & Waterfall Methodology

 Advantages of the Waterfall Model

 Classical waterfall model is very simple, so that it was implemented for software or product development in the past.
 Nowadays this model is not used.
 It may still provide some benefits for projects that require stringent phases.
-Below are some advantages of the waterfall model.
+Below are some advantages of this model.

 - It is a simple method and easy to use.

-– Phases of the waterfall model are very clear and easy to understand
+- Phases of this model are very clear and easy to understand

 - There is no overlap between the phases.